-From polar bears to its gold rush past, there is so much to see and learn in Fairbanks!
+From touring the gold rush past, to biking or hiking the trails near the University of Alaska Fairbanks, there is so much to experience in Fairbanks!
 Here’s a list of can’t-miss activities in “The Golden Heart of Alaska.”

 Did you know that Fairbanks is one of the best places in the world to see the northern lights, officially known as the aurora borealis?
 If your permanent home is in the lower 48, chances are you haven’t had the pleasure of seeing this phenomenon.
 This mysterious event occurs after charged solar particles collide with the Earth’s magnetic field, creating gently moving or pulsing curtains of bright light.
 You might see white, yellow, green, blue or violet lights.
 The best viewing will be in the winter since Fairbanks also is home to the midnight sun and you can only see the aurora at night.
 But if you’re spending the summer working in Alaska, you might catch the northern lights in early September before you leave.
 We recommend checking out Ester Dome for a chance to check a glimpse.